Peter Minuit: Establishing the New Sweden colony

 After having lived in Emmerich (Duchy of Cleves) for several years, Minuit made arrangements with Samuel Blommaert and the Swedish government in 1637 to create the first Swedish colony in the New World.
 Located on the lower Delaware River within territory earlier claimed by the Dutch, it was called New Sweden.
 Minuit and his company arrived on the Fogel Grip and Kalmar Nyckel at Swedes' Landing, which is present-day Wilmington, Delaware, on 29 March, 1638.
 Minuit left the colony on 20 May, 1638 and sailed to the Caribbean island of St. Christopher, where he arrived on 15 June to barter salt, a ship's cargo of wine and liquor for tobacco to make the voyage profitable.

+Death

 During this voyage, Minuit drowned when the ship he was visiting (at the invitation of its Dutch captain, a friend of Minuit), The Flying Deer, was lost with all hands during a hurricane near St. Kitts.
 One ship sank near the Azores, another arrived without mast.
 The losses suffered, such as goods and Minuit, caused irreversible damage to Sweden's colonization attempts.
 Two years later, Swedish Lt.
 Måns Nilsson Kling, whose rank was raised to captain, replaced Minuit as governor.
 Nine expeditions to the colony were carried out before the Dutch captured it in 1655.